censorship-no-archive/ceno1/doc/threatModel.md

 CENO Agents are built in a micro-services fashion and are communicating with each other over an HTTP RESTful API.
-It is worth mentioning that agents accept requests only from localhost connections, yet there is no provision from blocking requests from not-CENO services running on the users or IA machines.
+It is worth mentioning that agents accept requests only from localhost connections, yet there is no provision from blocking requests from not-CENO services running on the users' or IA's machines.
 Email clients that parse HTML and Javascript emails, browsers, as well as software specifically developed for this reason, could identify and fingerprint the existence of a running CENO agent.
 Then, out-of-band mechanisms, for example requests to a remote machine, could easily leak the IP of a CENO user or Bridge maintainer.
-Nevertheless, malicious software could change the configuration options of the Freenet node, or actively interfere in other ways with the CENO agents so as to
+Nevertheless, malicious software could change the configuration options of the Freenet node, or actively interfere in other ways with the CENO agents so as to jeopardize the anonymity of users.

 This is a high risk and easily exploitable issue the CENO developers aim towards mitigating as soon as possible.
 In the meantime we strongly recommend that IA